 - Any a DMV road test area

-Furthermore, your junior permit, license, or driving privileges will be revoked for 60 days if you are convicted of 1 serious traffic violation or 2 other violations within the first 6 monthsafter your permit, license, or privileges are restored after a suspension or revocation.
+Junior drivers can also have their junior license or learner’s permit revoked for 60 days if they are convicted of a serious traffic violation or two other violations within the first six months after a suspension or revocation.

 Why is NYS So Harsh on Junior Drivers?